-I have concentrated on our traffic situation, since all of our residents have to get to work/school in the morning and return home in the afternoon.
-If our roads are congested no matter how we 332. get there (bus or car) it affects everyone, so first better transit - there is plan for it underway- ,with better transit hopefully more people will leave car behind - I do already, but I'm lucky to live right near route 109!
+Appendix 1: 2017 Detailed Budget Allocator Results I have concentrated on our traffic situation, since all of our residents have to get to work/school in the morning and return home in the afternoon.
+If our roads are congested no matter how we 2. get there (bus or car) it affects everyone, so first better transit - there is plan for it underway, with better transit hopefully more people will leave car behind - I do already, but I'm lucky to live right near route 109!
 Thank you for that!
-My coworkers from other cities are very envious 333.
+My coworkers from other cities are very envious 3.
 Looking for favourable budget and good standing for the year 2017!
 Thanks Love that mississauga is improving public transit towards Toronto.
-Great that the city is using 774 554. technology.
+Great that the city is using technology.
 Would be great to see the WiFi coverage at mississauga square stronger.
 When outside on the field always losing coverage or can not get coverage.
-335. By and large the proposed budget is reasonable.
-336. We are all on a budget.
+5. By and large the proposed budget is reasonable.
+6. We are all on a budget.
 Please be wise and frugal with my property tax dollars.
-337. LOVE that you are using technology to engage at grassroots level !!
-338. We all need to be more responsive to the ever increasing cost of operating a large city and I do appreciate having the opportunity to have my say.
+7. LOVE that you are using technology to engage at grassroots level !!
+We all need to be more responsive to the ever increasing cost of operating a large city and I do appreciate having the opportunity to have my say.
 Thank you for the good work done todate.
-I think there are opportunities for the city to begin scaling back funding levels for services which are directly accessed by users, and require users to shoulder a larger portion of the costs 339. required to run these services.
+I think there are opportunities for the city to begin scaling back funding levels for services which are directly accessed by users, and require users to shoulder a larger portion of the costs required to run these services.
 Public funding should be focused on those services that are less discretionary and required by all residents We definitely need more maintenance during winter time.
-For example, I live on a crescent and 340 last year the street was hardly done in snow storms.
+For example, I live on a crescent and last year the street was hardly done in snow storms.
 It is so dangerous and it might cause accidents.
-7 /1 Vey should have dedicated left signals to avadicate read assidents by 200/ 541.
-You should have dedicated left signals to eradicate road accidents by 80% 342.
+You should have dedicated left signals to eradicate road accidents by 80% 2.
 Thank you for allowing my input into your budgeting process.
-7.47 343. please cut the cost on everything, maybe we maintain the road improvement budget I saw many Mi way buses running almost empty with passengers on some routes . the fire trucks are running on routine requirements ,instead of actual fire emergency.
-I saw one 344. fire truck driving to supermarket to get grocery!
+J. please cut the cost on everything, maybe we maintain the road improvement budget I saw many Mi way buses running almost empty with passengers on some routes . the fire trucks are running on routine requirements ,instead of actual fire emergency.
+I saw one fire truck driving to supermarket to get grocery!
 For low income families, libraries are mostly visited on summer time.
-345. My best wishes for your efforts in City Development.
+5. My best wishes for your efforts in City Development.
 Thanks Thank you for allowing residents to participate in this activity.
-It is eye-opening seeing how the 346 money is divided, but more importantly, the impact seemingly small increases or decreases have on City services.
+It is eye-opening seeing how the money is divided, but more importantly, the impact seemingly small increases or decreases have on City services.
+2 6 7 8